labhstats/slicer_diameter_code/README.md

 Code used to simplify (initialization and end collection into a single table) manual Slicer estimation of artery diameters.

 ## Intended included files:
-- Slicer start and load code of volumes wrt a csv file of IDS.
-BaSh.
+- Slicer start and subsequent load code of volumes with respect to a csv file of IDs.
+In BaSh.
 - Slicer deparser of measurements.
-Matlab.
+In Matlab.
 - Measuring protocol for version 4.10 with posthoc appended comments about 4.11.

 ## OS